 - 2.2 lb chicken legs, bone in & skinless (1 kg)

 Seasoning And Thickening

 - 1 cup coconut milk (250 ml)

 - Spray the inside of the slow cooker pot with some oil.
-Add in cooked paste and the rest of the ingredients except chicken, coconut milk, cornstarch and lime juice.
+Add in cooked base and the all of the main ingredients except chicken.
 Mix everything well.
-Now add in the chicken and coat them well with the mixture.
+Now add in the chicken and coat the pieces well with the mixture.

 - Close the lid.
 Cook on high setting for 2 hours.
-Gently give everything a mix and continue cooking for another 30 minutes on high setting with the lid on.
+Gently give everything a mix with a spatula and continue cooking for another 30 minutes on high setting with the lid on.

-- Then remove the lid.
-Mix coconut milk with cornstarch and pour into the pot together with lime juice.
+- Remove the slow cooker lid.
+Pour the coconut milk mixture into the pot together followed by lime juice.
 Gently mix everything well.
 Continue cooking for another 10-15 minutes on high setting without the lid, until the sauce thickens.
+Adjust seasonings if needed.
 Serve with some steamed glutinous rice or white rice.
 Enjoy!

 Originally published on Nov 22, 2018.
 Updated with improved text, recipe and pictures on Apr 12, 2021.